florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/rta_integration.rst

 `FAST-OAD-RTA <https://github.com/fast-aircraft-design/RTA>`_ is a FAST-OAD plugin for designing and analyzing Regional Transport Aircraft.
-To ensure smooth communication between FAST-OAD-RTA and FAST-OAD-CS23-HE, the models and submodels specified in the following ATR aircraft `configuration file <https://fast-oad.readthedocs.io/en/stable/documentation/usage.html#problem-definition>`_ template needs to be added after installing FAST-OAD-RTA.
+To ensure smooth communication between FAST-OAD-RTA and FAST-OAD-CS23-HE, the models and submodels specified in the following ATR aircraft `configuration file <https://fast-oad.readthedocs.io/en/stable/documentation/usage.html#problem-definition>`_ template needs to be added.

 .. code:: yaml